Five-blade ceiling fan with light fixture mounted overhead, installing a ceiling fan

 1. Turn off the breaker controlling the existing fixture.

-2. Verify with voltage tester at the fixture.
+2. Verify with the voltage tester at the fixture.

 3. Remove the existing fixture (next steps).